rachelkmont/Time-Series-for-Data-Scientists/01 Time Series Linear Model/Forecasting-Regression-Models.md

 Time Series Linear Model Applied
 ================
-Rachel Montgomery
-2023-08-28

-## Assignment 1: Exploring Time Series Data with R
+## Exploring Time Series Data with R

 Welcome to the first assignment of our Time Series Analysis class.
 In this assignment, we’ll be working with real-world time series data to